mdlayher/talks/misc/ovsorbit/README.md

-# OVS Orbit podcast: Networking with OVS at DigitalOcean
+# Networking with OVS at DigitalOcean (OVS Orbit podcast)

 Matt Layher and Armando Migliaccio discuss Open vSwitch networking at DigitalOcean.